 Spring has officially sprung!
-If you are like a lot of Mississippians, you stayed inside more this past winter due to the pandemic and the cooler temperatures.
 Now is the perfect time to smell the magnolias and start a new hobby like gardening!

 Gardening can be a very rewarding hobby!
 It allows you to enjoy high quality produce at its peak freshness and flavor and can help save money at the grocery store.
 While it won’t replace the need to exercise, gardening also keeps you moving and active.